 I’m so glad you’re here because now you are learning and changing the way other’s think about feeding and sensory processing, too.
 If you want to keep all those tips, strategies, and tools coming, then sign up for my weekly newsletter:

 A little about me…

 Jeans are my thing, I’m pretty cranky if I have to wear anything else, unless it’s a humid day in Pittsburgh, which it often is in the summer.
 I’m a Trader Joe’s groupie and love a good deal.
 My friends will tell you that I like to talk.
 A lot.
 And in detail… Has that come across here?

-My husband is pretty awesome in general, but is also really good at building stuff so we are always involved in some DIY project here.
-I love art and design, and so we make a good team.
-Before deciding to be an OT, I spent my whole life dreaming of being an artist.
-My boys, Sam, Isaac, and James pretend play they are blogging on their toy computers.
+My husband is pretty awesome in general, but is also really good at building stuff, so we are always involved in some DIY project.
+I love art and design, so we make a good team.
+Before deciding to be an OT (and I’m glad I did), I spent my whole life dreaming of being an artist.
+My boys, Sam, Isaac, and James can sometimes be found pretend playing they are blogging on their toy computers!

 I’m a Duquesne University alum and hold a Masters Degree in Occupational Therapy.
 I have primarily worked in the early intervention setting, which provides in-home therapy to children 0-3 years of age, but have also worked in outpatient and school settings with children up to 21 years old.
 I’ve also completed a variety of continuing education courses on children’s feeding skills.
 In part, those courses haveshaped my clinical approach and strategies.
 Some of the information you find here are based on the S.O.S.
 (Sensory, Oral, Sequential) Approach to Feeding and Talk Tools.